Kopano-dev/kopano-core/Code_structure.md

 Each top level directory is listed below with a clear description of what it does.

-autoconf     - helpers for autoconf: php, boost and swig caldav       - Ical server implementation which uses kopano-server as backend common       - commonly used libraries for everything except server/client.
+autoconf     - helpers for autoconf: php and swig caldav       - Ical server implementation which uses kopano-server as backend common       - commonly used libraries for everything except server/client.
 There are three different "common" utils: util, ssl and mapi. doc          - Kopano documentation and manpages